 Once the ice cream is evenly spread over 1 of the cookie dough rectangles, top with the 2nd cookie dough layer.
 From there you want to lightly press down across the top, and smooth out the ice cream around the edges to fill in the gaps.

-Then they’re frozen again until solid before cutting them up into bars.
+Then you want to freeze them again until firm before cutting them into sandwich bars.

 2 cups fine almond flour